 Join our World Link family!
 Become a Local Coordinator!

-Bring World Link and the benefits of international exchange in your community.
+Bring World Link and the benefits of international exchange to your community.
 Be a part of the U.S. Department of State's citizen diplomacy effort to improve global relationships while working part-time from your own home.

 Why Become a Local Coordinator?

 Work From Home: Complete the majority of work from home and on a flexible schedule in the local community.

 Earn Extra Income: Determine hours and income, as a contractor, based upon the number of students you place in your community.

 Travel: Chaperon three regional leadership workshops and build relationships with international teens in the area.
 Take an annual trip to a U.S. destination city for the World Link Local Coordinator training.

 Be a Mentor: Provide guidance to international teens as they adjust to American culture while gaining leadership experience.

 Build Global Relationships: Change the world by being a part of the U.S. Department of State citizen diplomacy effort and build strong relationships between people in 60 different countries.

 Learn About the World: Experience new cultures from the comfort of your community.
 Gain first-hand knowledge about unique countries as World Link international students share their national food, traditional dress, and local customs.

 Share American Values: Share the ‘real America’ with international students.
 Students return home to share their American experience with their communities by becoming cross-cultural ambassadors.